 13. Consider using public transport

-14. Withdraw cash from the ATM rather than exchanging it
+14. Withdraw cash from the ATM rather than exchange it

 Another option if you’re someone that travels regularly or follows the exchange rates closely is the FX cards that are now widely available.
 These are especially useful if you’ll need multiple currencies and they allow you the opportunity to buy when the rate is good storing it on the card.